 - What are your business goals for the next year?
 The next 2-3 years?
 Long-term?

-In part two fo the questionnaire you’ll uncover your design style, gain clarity on your dream aesthetic, and create an inspiration board on Pinterest.
+I’ll also ask key questions helping to uncover your design style, gain clarity on your dream aesthetic, and create an inspiration board on Pinterest.
 While part one tends to be the simplest for clients to complete, part two tends to be the most fun.

 Here are a few sample questions from the style preferences + brand questionnaire: